-Section A - Apportionable Method
+Section A - Apportionment Method

 All income of the PTE except the class of income allocable as specified in the instructions for Section C, Line 3 is apportioned to this state in accordance with the items below.
 (Va.
-Code \S 58.1-408.)
+Code § 58.1-408.)

 Line 1.
 Motor carriers.
-If a motor carrier and an exception applies, check the proper box for Exception 1 or Exception 2.
+If a taxpayer is a motor carrier and an exception applies, check the proper box for Exception 1 or Exception 2.
 See the instructions for Section B, Line 1 for more information.